-Simplifying, X3D (and it's older version, VRML) is a file format for 3D models.
-You will find that virtually any 3D modeling program can export to it, for example Blender includes an X3D exporter (see also our Blender exporting notes).
+X3D (and it's older version, VRML) is a file format for 3D models.
+Various 3D modeling applications can export to it, for example Blender includes an X3D exporter (see also our Blender exporting notes).

 As a 3D file format, X3D is quite unique, as

 It's not only a file format.
 It's actually a very flexible scene graph for 3D applications.
 Every X3D node corresponds to a Pascal class with appropriate fields, and you can freely create and modify X3D nodes at runtime.

 It's designed to describe virtual 3D worlds, not just static scenes.
 So you can express animations, interactive behaviors (e.g. open the door when user presses a handle), and scripting right inside the X3D file.
 Many advanced graphic effects are also possible, like mirrors by generated cube map textures, screen effects, shadow maps, shadow volumes, effects using GLSL shaders and much more.